Label: NGENLA- somatrogon-ghla injection, solution

 Step 12

-Unscrew the capped needle from the pen.
+Unscrew the needle from the pen.

-Gently pull until the capped needle comes off.
+Gently pull until the needle comes off.

 Note: If the needle is still on, replace the outer needle cover and try again.
 Be sure to apply pressure when unscrewing the needle.